Just-Do-Stuff/rhcsa-practice-lab/03-create-shell-scripts/README.md

 - Use `for` loops to iterate over files and directories.
 - Read and use script parameters (`$1`, `$2`, etc.)
 - Capture and process the output of shell commands inside a script.
-- Write small, task-focused scripts that solve specific problems.
+- Write small, task focused scripts that solve specific problems.

 Each practice script is designed to be short and realistic, so you can quickly test and repeat until the logic feels natural.